 In April 1983 MGM sent a priority cable to CIA headquarters, inviting director Bill Casey to a special screening of their new feature War Games, starring Matthew Broderick and Ally Sheedy.
 The private screening was hosted by the MPAA building in Washington D.C., and even more surprising than the invitation is that the notoriously secretive Casey said yes.

-I discovered the cable during one my regular trawls through the CREST database, looking for connections between the CIA and major Hollywood studios and/or the MPAA.
+I discovered the cable during one of my regular trawls through the CREST database, looking for connections between the CIA and major Hollywood studios and/or the MPAA.
 It reads:

 [redacted] IS HOSTING A SCREENING 0F MGM/UA’s “WAR GAMES” ON THURSDAY, MAY 5, 7 O’CLOCK PM AT THE MPAA SCREENING ROOM.
 1600 I STREET WASHINGTON DC.
 “WAR GAMES,” WHICH OPENS IN THE UNITED STATES ON JUNE 3, HAS BEEN SELECTED AS THE CLOSING NIGHT PRESENTATION OF THE FORTHCOMING CANNES FILM FESTIVAL.
 APART FROM BEING AN EXCITING ENTERTAINMENT, IT DEALS HEAD ON WITH THE MOST IMPORTANT ISSUE OF OUR DAY PRESENTED FOR THE FIRST TIME IN POPULAR FORM.